HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Experiments

 \subsection{Generic Graph Generation}

-To display the topology distribution learning ability, we assess HOG-Diff over four common generic graph datasets: Community-small, Ego-small, Enzymes, and a larger-scale stochastic block model (SBM) dataset.
-The SBM dataset is presented separately in \cref{app:sbm} due to its distinct evaluation protocol.
+To display the topology distribution learning ability, we assess HOG-Diff over four common generic graph datasets: (1) Community-small, containing 100 random community graphs; (2) Ego-small, comprising 200 small ego graphs derived from the Citeseer network dataset; (3) Enzymes, featuring 587 protein graphs representing tertiary structures of enzymes from the BRENDA database; and (4) SBM, a larger-scale stochastic block model dataset.
+The SBM benchmark is presented separately in \cref{app:larger_benchmark} due to its distinct evaluation protocol.
 Intermediate higher-order skeletons are obtained via 3-simplicial complex filtering.
 We employ the same train/test split as \citet{GDSS+ICML2022} for a fair comparison.
 Maximum mean discrepancy (MMD) is used to quantify the distribution differences across key graph statistics, including degree (Deg.), clustering coefficient (Clus.), and 4-node orbit counts (Orbit).
-A lower MMD signifies a closer alignment between the generated and evaluation datasets, suggesting superior generative performance.
+A low MMD signifies a close alignment between the generated and evaluation datasets, suggesting superior generative performance.
 We also report the average MMD across all metrics as an overall indicator.

-We compare the following graph generative models: DeepGMG~\citep{deepgmg} and GraphRNN~\citep{GraphRNN2018} are autoregressive models, while GraphVAE~\citep{GraphVAE-DrugDiscovery}, GNF~\citep{GNF-NeurIPS2019}, and GPrinFlowNet~\citep{GPrinFlowNet+ACM2024} are one-shot models.
-GraphAF, GraphDF, EDP-GNN, SPECTRE, GDSS, and DiGress are previously explained.
-The results in \cref{tab:generic_rel} verify that HOG-Diff is not only suitable for molecular generation but also proficient in generic graph generation, demonstrating its ability to effectively capture the intricate topological interdependencies.
+We compare the following graph generative models: GraphRNN~\citep{GraphRNN2018} is an autoregressive model, while GraphVAE~\citep{GraphVAE-DrugDiscovery}, GNF~\citep{GNF-NeurIPS2019}, and GPrinFlowNet~\citep{GPrinFlowNet+ACM2024} are one-shot models.
+GraphAF, GraphDF, EDP-GNN, SPECTRE, GDSS, and DiGress were introduced previously.
+The results in~\cref{tab:generic_rel} show that HOG-Diff is not only suitable for molecular generation but also proficient in generic graph generation, demonstrating its ability to capture the intricate topological interdependencies effectively.